metarhia/impress/README.md

 ## Example

 Following "server.js" is stating file.
-Run it using command line "node server" for debud or "nohup node server" for production.
+Run it using command line "node server" for debug or "nohup node server" for production.
 ```javascript
 require('impress');
 impress.init(function() {